-CARNATIONS is dedicated to enhancing educational excellence and workforce development by bridging the gap between education and employment through partnerships with local businesses and educational institutions.
+CARNATIONS is dedicated to enhancing educational excellence and workforce development by bridging the gap between education and employment through partnerships with our industry partners and institutions.

 We are proud to introduce an innovative inter-university course model that allows students to learn directly from top professors at leading universities.
 This initiative opens the door to unparalleled expertise and knowledge delivered by faculty from prestigious institutions like, Virginia Tech, Stanford University, UC Riverside, Chicago State University, and Illinois Tech —all accessible from a single platform.